dkissling/ant_colonies/README.md

 # MATLAB Spring 2014 – Research Plan

-> * Group Name: (noch nicht existent)
+> * Group Name: ****
 > * Group participants names: Lukas Bosshart, Damian Kissling
-> * Project Title: (can be changed)
+> * Project Title: Trail simulation for national roads between major swiss cities

 ## General Introduction

-(States your motivation clearly: why is it important / interesting to solve this problem?)
+Our group wants to simulate a possible road-system which could connect major swiss cities in an effective way depending on their population, as well as the distance and the geographical limitations between them.
-(Add real-world examples, if any)
+The goal is to compare the simulated solution with the actual road-system.
-(Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)
+Todo: [ ] Put the problem into a historical context, from what does it originate

 ## The Model